 Sound archives are peculiar features in the 21st century – extensive and vast, yet mute and inaccessible accumulations of seemingly arbitrary signals from the past.
 But what is the relationship between signals and history?

 This work is an experimental attempt to plug the signal output back into historiography.
-Technical, ethical, and epistemological factors have since long short-circuited the historian’s relationship to acoustic signals.
+Technical, ethical, and epistemological factors have long since short-circuited the historian’s relationship to acoustic signals.
 As Friedrich Kittler notoriously stated already in 1999, “discourse analysis cannot be applied to sound archives or towers of film rolls” (Kittler 1999).
 Yet, due to a renewed interest in broadcasting material, audio data is achieving an increasingly significant status within the historical discipline (Bösch, Bourdon, Meyen, Spigel, von Hodenberg 2012).
 Sound archives of multifarious natures are expanding across the world and digitization is running ever faster.
 Their oceanic density of content requires new methods of navigation.

 Let us consider the Swedish case; during the 1970s, discussions within the archive and library sector were centered around ‘new’ media forms within the public service realm.
 Television and radio are argued to “be retained to an extent corresponding somewhat to that applicable in the case of printed material” (14492245/95XIHHYV).
 This idea was not unique at the time; broadcasting media was already considered an informational force to be reckoned with.
 The Swedish case is particularly interesting because it is one of the first attempts to act on this insight.
 In 1979, the doors opened to a new type of archive – a mass media archive.
 The results invite a double entendre of the word ‘mass’; not only is the content supposedly intended for the so-called masses, but the archive is also massive.
 Storing audio to the same extent as text means establishing a legal deposit law that enforces the storage of not just ‘certain’ content, but all content.
 In terms of audio media, this entails, among other things, several radio channels, broadcasting around the clock, seven days a week.
 Unsurprisingly, the archive quickly grew to be one of the largest of its kind.
 At this particular moment of writing, March 11th, it hosts 634746 radio recordings alone, most spanning several hours each.